-Increasing concerns about the cost of an ageing population and the obesity epidemic, together with a broader consumer awareness of the effects of poor diets on individual health, are driving a strong focus on the quality of human nutrition at both consumer and public policy levels.
+Increasing concerns about the cost of an ageing population and the obesity epidemic, together with a broader consumer awareness of the effects of poor diets on individual health outcomes, are driving a strong focus on the quality of human nutrition at both consumer and public policy levels.
 Food is an important factor which affects individuals through their choices, and populations through public policies regarding access and pricing.
-At the basic level, access to increased dietary diversity in fruit and vegetables is an important step in improving health.
-In addition, food crops can be enriched to contain higher nutritional or medicinal content that can command a price premium when people are aware of the benefits.
-Examples include berries containing high antioxidant concentrations and various grain crops which can directly affect health through reductions in obesity, heart disease, colo-rectal cancer and micro-nutrient deficiencies.
-These products can be marketed or mandated as such, which increases their value.
+Some food crops can be enriched to contain higher nutritional or medicinal content that can command a price premium when people are aware of the benefits.
+Examples include various grain crops which can directly affect health through reductions in obesity, heart disease, colo-rectal cancer and micro-nutrient deficiencies and can be marketed or mandated as such, which increases their value.
 However, this type of impact is likely to be highly variable across industries.
 In many commodity crops, maintaining (and slowly improving) quality is essentially a defence against discount penalties although some market sub-division (e.g. wheats with specific noodle-making qualities) can generate premiums.
-However, in other plant and animal products, quality traits can generate significant benefits (e.g. premiums and discounts for wool quality attributes such as fibre diameter, staple length and staple strength; price premiums and marketing benefits for high oleic peanuts).
+However, in other plant and animal products, quality traits can generate significant benefits (e.g. premiums and discounts for wool quality attributes such as fibre diameter, staple length and staple strength).
 In other circumstances it is possible that quality changes can drive new sub-divisions in production-as is likely to occur when omega-3 canola is brought to market.